RalucaAnghel/RalucaAnghel.github.io/README.md

 There are a lot of things to improve, so keep in mind that I'm just beginning, although I have great plans!

 If you have any suggestions, cuestions or doubts please let me know.

+# Important

+The image in the contact header I did it myself in photoshop.

+The scripts you can see in the code( javascript and json) I kept them because I was experimenting with those although it wasn't required.